 - Counterparties may choose to comply with the narrower onshored RTS requirements at any point during the TTP period.
 In many cases, the RTS already provides firms discretion in how to comply with the requirements.
 For instance, firms may already accept a more limited range of collateral than permitted under the RTS.
 This approach also allows firms to spread the operational challenges over the TTP period (ie 15 months) rather than concentrated at a single end date.

 - The RTS supplements transitional provisions provided for in the CRA SI (and the general use of the transitional tool with respect to credit ratings as set out above) to extend the transition for use of regulatory ratings to apply to non-financial firms.
 The specific transitional period within the RTS is aligned with that of the CRA SI (ie 12 months).

 Specific transitional relief for credit unions’ investments in the EEA

 The PRA has made a change to PRA rules so that credit unions will be able to hold EEA investments made before the end of the transition period to maturity (maximum of 5 years) but any (non-UK) EEA investments made after the end of the transition period cannot have a maturity that exceeds the TTP period.

-The PRA is currently consulting on its proposals to update the fixed end date of the transitional relief for credit unions’ investments in the PRA Rulebook to Thursday 31 March 2022, to maintain alignment with the duration of the broad temporary transitional power.
+The PRA has updated the fixed end date of the transitional relief for credit unions’ investments in the PRA Rulebook to Thursday 31 March 2022, to maintain alignment with the duration of the broad temporary transitional power.